AI and Jobs in Austria: Which Professions Are Changing Fastest

 • Additional assessment dimensions: The open data model can be extended with further exposure layers – such as robotics, offshoring, or regulatory risk.

-• Cross-country comparison: The US original and several international adaptations (Australia, EU) enable direct comparisons.
+• Cross-country comparison: The US original and several international adaptations (Australia, EU) make direct comparisons possible.

 Technology Under the Hood